Are you a frustrated designer with an eye for color and fashion?

 Single planting

-When you have chosen the structure plants, it is time to think about colours, for our new gardener I think a simple hot or cool mix is probably the easiest.
+Once you’ve chosen your structure plants, it’s time to think about colors.
+For a new gardener, a simple hot or cool color mix is probably the easiest way to create a visually appealing planter.

 Hot colours